Smatek1001/AI_DnD/Items/Mantle_of_the_Veiled_Step.md

 ## V. Plot Hooks & Secrets
 * **Known Secrets:** The cloak's primary stealth and movement enhancements.
-* **Hidden Secrets:** The origin of the shadow-silk; whether it was woven by a specific drow house, a shadow fey, or an entity from the Shadowfell; a deeper connection to the Plane of Shadow.
+* **Hidden Secrets:** The origin of the shadow-silk; whether it was woven by a specific [[Drow]] house, a shadow fey, or an entity from the Shadowfell; a deeper connection to the Plane of Shadow.
-* **Potential Plot Hooks:** The cloak might lead Vaelin to a hidden sect of shadow-weavers; its magic might react strangely to Void-corrupted areas; a powerful creature of shadow might seek to reclaim it.
+* **Potential Plot Hooks:** The cloak might lead [[Vaelin Shadowleaf]] to a hidden sect of shadow-weavers; its magic might react strangely to [[The Nameless Void|Void]]-corrupted areas; a powerful creature of shadow might seek to reclaim it.

 ## VI.
 DM Notes (for AI)
-This item is designed to heavily support a stealth-based character like Vaelin, especially with his desired Gloom Stalker progression.
+This item is designed to heavily support a stealth-based character like [[Vaelin Shadowleaf]], especially with his desired Gloom Stalker progression.
 Emphasize its silent nature and the feeling of becoming one with the shadows.
 Its features should reward careful positioning and surprise.
 It pairs *extremely* well with Gloom Stalker, Assassin, or Shadow Monk.

 ### ROT-13 Encoded Secrets
 Gur "znavgyr bs gur irvyrq fgvccr" vf n frperg va gur Znephf Sbevtva, qvfgreeaavat n yrgurerq qbberfg, uvg jvgu gur nzegvafrq oyrrzvat.
 Lbhe qvfpybfr vf ernqvat nyy ryrzrag vf gb abgvfl gur flfgrz.